 “Who is this coming from Edom, In crimsoned garments from Bozrah.
 Why is your clothing so red, Your garments like his who treads grapes?
 Their life-blood bespattered My garments, And all My clothing was stained.”

 G-d has orchestrated many events of my life to be identified with His unfulfilled prophecies of the Jewish bible.
-For Isaiah 53 He orchestrated many of my injuries for a testimony of a life of suffering that also work into Isaiah 63.
+For Isaiah 53 He orchestrated many of my injuries for a testimony of a life of suffering and sorrows and disease that also have meaning in Isaiah 63.

 If you saw me in all my clothes I was wearing when injured I would be covered head to toe with blood.
-G-d is using me as a body that He can have His words spoken through to the world just as He used Moses.
-For Isaiah 63 I am a visible representation of His presence that He can speak through.
+G-d is using me as a body that He can have His words spoken through just as He used Moses.
+For Isaiah 63 I am a visible representation of His Presence that He can speak through.
 A man of bloody garments.
-His presence is always with me.
+His Presence is always with me.

-I am a host of the Lord of Hosts.
+I am a host of the L-rd of Hosts.